Taurine, the Benefits for Heart, Vision and Energy

 - Bile Salts

 - Vitamin B12

 Intravenous Treatment & Safety

-Some conditions require high dosages, and benefit from intravenous taurine.
+Some conditions require high dosages, and benefit from intravenous treatment.
 These conditions include retinal disease, cardiomyopathy, reduces inflammation associated with liver injury.
 (Liu et al., 2017) Also, researchers have found that taurine levels in plasma, red blood cells, and lymphocytes, and in urine improved after such treatment.
 (Kopple, Vinton, Laidlaw, & Ament, 1990)

 IV taurine is typically administered as part of a cocktail of amino acids and antioxidant nutrients.
-Typical dosages for IV taurine range from 200 mg to 1,000 mg.
+Typical dosages for IV range from 200 mg to 1,000 mg.
 Yet, researchers found that even 5,000 mg per infusion caused no toxic effects.
 (Ghandforoush-Sattari, Mashayekhi, Krishna, Thompson, & Routledge, 2010)

 Taurine is considered safe and without adverse effects when administered in recommended amounts.
 Yet, some deaths in European athletes and manic episodes among bipolar patients were linked to over-consumption of energy drinks containing caffeine and taurine.
 Similarly, there have been some reports that too much oral taurine, especially when combined with magnesium, may cause diarrhea.

 In conclusion, consider taurine supplementation as part of your wellness and anti-aging plan.